tendau/mcp-foundry/docs/azure-ai-foundry-catalog-mcp-server.md

-# 🧠 MCP Server for GitHub Models
+# 🧠 MCP Server for Azure AI Foundry Catalog

-Explore and use models from **Azure AI Foundry Catalog** (GitHub Models currently supported.
+Explore and use models from **Azure AI Foundry Catalog** (currently supports GitHub Models).

 ---